 Reflection:

-What is one area where you are tempted to do things your own way instead of God’s?
-What would it look like to surrender that area to Him today?
+Where in your life are you tempted to do things your own way instead of God’s, and what would it look like to surrender that area to Him today?

 Prayer: